Correctional Officer

 What is the most dangerous thing that has happen to you as a CO ?

-Asked by Esmer over 6 years ago
+Asked by Esmer about 8 years ago

 I ended up in the middle of a couple of full-blown riots that were pretty scary and could have gotten nasty.
 Such things are generally not focused on staff but that doesn't mean that staff can't get badly hurt in them.